2005 New Zealand rugby union tour of Britain and Ireland: Ireland

-Ireland were looking for their first win over the All Blacks throughout the history of rugby between them.
+Ireland were looking for a historic first win over the All Blacks.
+Throughout the entirety of their test rugby back catalogue, Ireland had failed to register a single victory.
 The closest they had come was a 10–10 draw in 1973 at Lansdowne Road.

 The All Black coaches named a completely different squad than their team that played against Wales with loose forward Sione Lauaki and prop John Afoa making their debuts.
-Afoa was selected in the initial squad for the Tri Nations earlier in the year but had to wait until the 2005 end-of-year tour before he got on the field.
+Afoa was selected in the initial squad for the Tri Nations earlier in the year but had to wait until the 2005 end-of-year tour be he got on the field.
 Richie McCaw was named captain while regular captain Tana Umaga was rested.
 They also named five forward replacements and only two back replacements.

 Match summary

 The All Blacks' second test was as good as their first with good win over Ireland on 12 November.
 The score would have been a shutout, but a late try by Marcus Horan left the full-time score at 45–7.
 Two tries each to wingers Sitiveni Sivivatu and Doug Howlett and another 20 points contributed by Nick Evans helped the All Blacks to a perfect 2–0 start to their Grand Slam tour.